WAKE UP DEAD MAN: more Benoit Blanc Benoit Blancing via Rian Johnson and Daniel Craig, due 2025

 this was ok — funny, plenty of heart, but the benoit character was less compelling than prior installments and I’m sorry, the movie is just too long for such a shaggy dog plot

-comrade jhøsh (k3vin k.), Monday, 15 December 2025 06:15 (one week ago)
+comrade jhøsh (k3vin k.), Monday, 15 December 2025 06:15 (two months ago)

 A feeling I had shortly after watching this (and the same thing has happened with other streaming-centered films): a flash of anger and frustration that this didn’t get a real theatrical run.

-Clever Message Board User Name (Raymond Cummings), Monday, 15 December 2025 11:23 (one week ago)
+Clever Message Board User Name (Raymond Cummings), Monday, 15 December 2025 11:23 (two months ago)

 I think for recent things like this and "Frankenstein," it took some directorial pressure and I presume some good contract negotiation to even get what they got.
 Same thing for home video.
 Netflix doesn't do that much, but Scorsese (for example) got "The Irishman" to Criterion, as Del Toro will I'm sure with "Frankenstein," too.
 It's nuts to me that "Glass Onion" can't be purchased on physical media, and I presume there are no plans for this one to get out there, either, because it's left to Netflix to steward the films, and they do a shit job.
 They look like shit and they seem to have little interest in preservation or legacy.